f5devcentral/f5-automation-labs/docs/class2/module4/lab2.rst

    |module-4-1|

 #.
-Repeat steps 2 & 3 of the last module, creating 2 new Jenkins jobs, one for each desired node state.
+Repeats steps 2 & 3 of the previous task to create 2 new Jenkins jobs, one for each desired node state.

 #.
 Create and Execute ``module_4_jenkinsfile_3`` for a down node